redhat-appstudio/infra-deployments/components/monitoring/README.md

       - Note: The namespace of the ServiceMonitor matches the namespace for the service we are scraping, in this case, `release-service`.

-    b.
-It should have the accessible port and route to the service (or service url)
+  - It should have the accessible port and route to the service (or service url)

-    c.
-Access token or service accounts as required.
+  - Access token or service accounts as required.

-    d.
-Use label selectors to select the desired service uniquely in the cluster.
+  - Use label selectors to select the desired service uniquely in the cluster.

 ### 3. View access to the exporter service for Prometheus

-    a.
-Prometheus should have view access to the metrics exporter service namespace
+  - Prometheus should have view access to the metrics exporter service namespace

-    b.
-Add the Rolebinding to give prometheus view access.
+  - Add the Rolebinding to give prometheus view access.
   - [Here](https://github.com/redhat-appstudio/infra-deployments/blob/main/components/monitoring/prometheus/base/prometheus-view.yaml) is an example providing prometheus view access to the cluster

   ```yaml